 How common is canine lungworm infection?

 Angiostrongylus vasorum lungworm infection is currently considered an ‘emerging’ disease.
-It used to be prevalent in south England and Wales but has been spreading and an increasing number of cases are now being reported in the whole of the UK.
+It used to be prevalent in southern England and Wales but has been spreading and an increasing number of cases are now being reported in the whole of the UK.